Perseus1729/Red-Plag/README.md

 # What has been implemented so far

     A basic framework for the website has been created.

+    Implemented highly rigorous Authentication System using Token Authentication.

     The Website incorporates five features:Login,Logout,Register,Upload,Download

     Implemented uploading of files for a user who has logged in.

     Basic implementation for downloading a file has been done.

+    Preprocessed the files like replacing macros(only for c++),removing comments(for c++,java and python),replaced alternatives like while with for,switch with if etc.

     Core logic-wise a bag-of-words strategy along with tf-idf strategy after preprocesssing.